purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

-OkapiLib, through `Pathfinder <https://github.com/JacisNonsense/Pathfinder>`_, does this math for you and ties both the motion profiling and profile following actions to the same `async controllers <../walkthrough/autonomous-movement-async.html>`_ that are used for other, simpler movements.
-Creating and following a 2D Motion Profile is a simple, three step process.
+OkapiLib, through `Pathfinder <https://github.com/JacisNonsense/Pathfinder>`_, does this math for you and ties both the motion profiling and profile following actions to the same `async controllers <../walkthrough/autonomous-movement-async.html>`_ that are used for other simpler movements.
+Creating and following a 2D Motion Profile is a simple three step process.

 First, before creating any profiles, we need to create a motion profile Async Controller.
-This requires first initializing a Chassis Controller to pass into the constructor for the profile controller.
+This requires first initializing a Chassis Controller (or Chassis Model) to pass into the constructor for the controller.

-.. note:: The "linear" properties of the chassis are for its forward/backwards
+.. note:: The "linear" properties of the chassis given to ``AsyncControllerFactory::motionProfile``
-          movements, not the maximum properties for turning or other movements.
+          are for its forward/backwards movements, not the maximum properties for turning or other movements.

 .. highlight:: cpp
 .. code-block:: cpp

    auto myChassis = okapi::ChassisControllerFactory::create(
      {-1, -2}, // Left motors
      {3, 4},   // Right motors
      AbstractMotor::gearset::red, // Torque gearset
      {4_in, 12.5_in} // 4 inch wheels, 12.5 inch wheelbase width
    );
    auto profileController = AsyncControllerFactory::motionProfile(
      1.0,  // Maximum linear velocity of the Chassis in m/s 2.0,  // Maximum linear acceleration of the Chassis in m/s/s 10.0, // Maximum linear jerk of the Chassis in m/s/s/s myChassis, // Chassis Controller
      12.5_in // Wheelbase width
    );

 Next, let's create a motion profile.
-A profile is created from a list of points and a name.
+A profile is created with a list of points and a name.
-Each of the points is also a list, containing the desired x, y, and heading.
+Each of the points contains the desired x and y coordinates and heading.
+The points given to the controller form a path which starts at the current position of the robot.
+Even if the starting point is not ``(0, 0, 0)``, the robot will assume the path is specified with the first point as its current position.

 .. note:: This function computes the set of steps for the desired profile, which
           may take some time.